-A reviewee is the person who is being reviewed.
+A reviewee is a person who is being reviewed.
 A reviewee is not necessarily also a reviewer.

-A reviewer is the person who has a review to complete.
-A reviewer will be prompted to complete a review when visiting their "You" page.
+A reviewer is a person who has a review to complete.
+A reviewer will be prompted to complete a review when visiting their profile page.
 A reviewer is not necessarily also a reviewee.

-The progress highlighted in this section corresponds to how many reviews reviewers have submitted out of the total number of reviews they are supposed to write.
+The progress highlighted below corresponds to how many reviews reviewers have submitted out of the total number of reviews they are supposed to write.

 Quick Note: A self-assessment is considered a review.
 If someone needs to complete a self-evaluation, they will be both a reviewer and a reviewee.